ds-tutorials/grav/pages/02.base-tutorial/03.creating-content/03.making-the-first-post/docs.md

 [ui-browser address="http://ds-tutorials.oucreate.com/grav-demo/blog/grav"]
 ![The page for our new post now displays the title, date, and tags on top of the chosen image.](first-post-image.png) [/ui-browser]

+## Date

+You may notice that there is a date associated with the blog post.
+We can set the date in the header, but if we do not Grav will default to displaying the date the page was last modified.
+In this case that is the same as the date created, but we may decide to modify the page in the future.
+Having the date change just because we fixed a typo or moved where the page's folder location (more on this later) would be rather inconvenient.
+We will therefore manually set the date.

 ## Summaries